meshy/meshy.github.com/index.markdown

 Django's class-based generic views are great, but can be hard to grasp.
 The learning curve is made steep by a complex tree of multiple inheritance.
 [CCBV][ccbv] attempts to flatten the curve by allowing you to easily find and read the code you care about.

+## [Django Subatomic][subatomic]

+Database transactions have been surprisingly difficult to get right with Django... until now!
+Django Subatomic makes your transaction related code stricter, safer, and faster; and your tests more realistic.

 ## [Django Schema Graph][django-schema-graph]

 A way to diagram the state of your Django database / model / app structure.
 Easy to use, and pretty to look at.

+## [Django Integrity][integrity]

+A library of tools for managing database constraints in Django projects which use PostgreSQL.

 ## [Python Wheels][pythonwheels]